Zwiefalten Abbey

-Zwiefalten Abbey (Kloster Zwiefalten, Abtei Zwiefalten or after 1750, Reichsabtei Zwiefalten) is a former Benedictine monastery situated at Zwiefalten near Reutlingen in Baden-Württemberg in Germany.
+The Abbey of Our Lady of Zwiefalten, more commonly known as Zwiefalten Abbey (Kloster Zwiefalten, Abtei Zwiefalten or, after 1750, Reichsabtei Zwiefalten) is a former Benedictine monastery situated at Zwiefalten, near Reutlingen, in the German State of Baden-Württemberg.
+Zwiefalten lies on the touristic Upper Swabian Baroque Route.
+The abbey church is a major example of baroque architecture.

+The complex is now the home of a psychiatric clinic.

 History

 The monastery was founded in 1089 at the time of the Investiture Controversy by Counts Gero and Kuno of Achalm, advised by Bishop Adalbero of Würzburg and Abbot William of Hirsau.
 The first monks were also from Hirsau Abbey, home of the Hirsau Reforms (under the influence of the Cluniac reforms), which strongly influenced the new foundation.
 Noker von Zwiefalten was the first abbot and led from 1065–90.
+Zwiefalten adopted the "Hirsau Reforms" of abbot William of Hirsau.

+Starting around 1100, Zweifalten was, for a time, a double-abbey.
+Gertrude (†1160), daughter of Duke Bolesław III Wrymouth of Poland was a nun at Zweifalten.
+Her mother, Salomea of Berg was a generous patron.

 The monk Ortlieb wrote a history of the monastery in the early 12th century.
 Berthold continued it to 1137–38.
 He served as abbot in 1139–1141, 1146/7–1152/6 and 1158–1169.

 During the 12th century Saint Ernest (died 1148) was abbot.
-Between 1145 and 1149 he participated in the Second Crusade to regain the Holy Lands including Jerusalem.
+Between 1145 and 1149 he participated in the Second Crusade to regain the Holy Land.

 Although Pope Urban VI granted special privileges to it, Zwiefalten Abbey was nevertheless the private monastery of the Counts of Achalm, later succeeded by the Counts of Württemberg.
 The abbey was plundered in 1525 during the German Peasants' War.

-Christoph Rassler was abbot from 1658–75 and Augustin Stegmüller was abbot in the 18th century.